ThomasLastName/multiverse/functional_bnns/README.md

 0. Open the terminal and say `conda env list` to confirm that the code is not present already.

-1. (_create an env with standard / easy-to-install packages_) `conda create --name bnns python=3.10 tqdm matplotlib numpy plotly scipy pip` (if desired, you can swap `bnns` for your preferred name).
+1. (_create an env with standard / easy-to-install packages_) `conda create --name bnns python=3.10 tqdm matplotlib numpy pandas plotly scipy pip` (if desired, you can swap `bnns` for your preferred name).

 2. (_activate the env for further installs_) `conda activate bnns`.